-Ms. White, age 59, has been a director since 2021.
+Ms. White, age 60, has been a director since 2021.
 Ms. White has over 30 years of experience in key positions in television broadcast management throughout the United States.
 From 2015 to 2020, Ms. White served as Vice President and General Manager of KTXL-TV in Sacramento, California (FOX, Tribune Broadcasting).
-In February of 2022, Ms. White joined Vydiant, Inc., as Chief Revenue Officer.
-Ms. White recently completed service as Board Chair of the Sacramento Metro Chamber of Commerce.
-In addition, she is a member of the Salvation Army board of directors and past Chair of its Public Relations/Marketing Committee.
-Ms. White recently joined the Capital City Airshow Board as Director.
 She is a graduate of the University of Minnesota with a Bachelor of Science degree in Applied Studies/Communications.
-She is also a graduate of Leadership Sacramento and Leadership Knoxville.
 She most recently graduated from the Saïd School of Business Digital Disruption Program at the University of Oxford in Oxford, England.
 She is currently pursuing her MBA in Finance at Louisiana State University.
+Ms. White serves on the boards of Paratransit and United Cerebral Palsy, both based in Sacramento.
 We believe Ms. White's leadership and business experience qualify her to serve on our board of directors.